Instagram has evolved from a photo-sharing site into a powerful social and commerce network with two billion monthly active users.

 Instead of starting with a product and trying to build a community around it, Glossier began with a community first and created a product to reflect its needs.
 Glossier’s products, with millennial pink packaging, are designed to be shared on Instagram.
 This strategic decision made it easier to tap into the platform’s community of beauty enthusiasts, turning them into brand ambassadors.
 Glossier frequently reposts user-generated content, incentivizing fans to share and driving community engagement.

-With a campus community of around 20,000 students, Baylor certainly isn’t among the largest universities in the US.
+With a campus community of 20,000+ students, Baylor certainly isn’t among the largest universities in the US.
 But it punches above its weight on social media, with its athletics team growing an Instagram account with over 71,000 followers.

 Rather than focusing on the school and its facilities, Baylor Athletics instead celebrates the achievements of individual teams and athletes, which helps put a human face on its sporting programs.